 Create an eco-system

-Remember, if you’re publishing, you have legal responsibilities
+Remember, if you’re publishing news, you have legal responsibilities

 XYZ Office Supplies is always going to adopt a professional tone – because this aligns with its brand.
 But even with a professional tone, there may be occasions where they might decide to have little jibes at competitors – or even at celebrities.